YOUR STORY BEGINS WITH A MILESTONE

 Important

-Situations such as weather changes, health issues, or force majeure that endanger the safety of the group may cause the itinerary to change or be suspended.
+Situations involving climate change, health issues, or force majeure that endanger the safety of the group may cause the itinerary to change or be suspended.

-NOTE: The proposed itinerary is subject to change due to weather contingencies or force majeure that jeopardize the safety of the group.
+NOTE: The proposed itinerary is subject to change due to weather conditions or other unforeseen circumstances that may jeopardize the group's safety.
 The guides reserve the right to modify the program at their discretion.
-You can rest assured that any changes decided upon are based on two fundamental principles: maximizing safety and the likelihood of success, and based on the knowledge and experience of our guides.
+You can rest assured that any changes made will be based on two fundamental principles: maximizing safety and the likelihood of success, and drawing upon the knowledge and experience of our guides.
 For detailed information, please contact us.

 Services included